 There are many ways to get involved in residential life.
 Take part in events and programs, become a Resident Advisor and/or contribute your ideas in the Residential Student Life Association.
 Our involved residents and sense of community make you feel at home here at school.

-The staff at Office of Residential Education and Housing are here to help with any of your questions and concerns about residential life.
+The staff at Office of Housing and Residential/Commuter Life are here to help with any of your questions and concerns about residential life.
 Visit our contact page, stop into our main office in East Residence Hall, call us at (207) 602-2272 or email us at firstname.lastname@example.org.